le717/Blocks/Documentation/Tutorial.md

 telling you if your mod is not correct: it crashes! :stuck_out_tongue:

 More specifically, the game will crash when you try to load a broken level if that level is the current level.
 If the broken level is one you have already completed, it will not crash, but it would if you loaded that one.
 If the broken level is ahead of the current level, then the game will crash when you reach that level.
 Thus, ensuring you edit correctly really pays off in the long run!

 #### Lesson #4: Jumping to Specific Levels ####

-*Coming Soon.*
+_To be written._

 ---